Lokno/ArduinoControlUtilities/README.md

 ## Utilities

+* csv_to_sketch.py - Translates a CSV table representing a sequence of GPIO output values to an Arduino Sketch
 * websocket_pyfirmata.py - Websocket server for controlling a microcontroller over serial using PyFirmata
-* csv_to_sketch.py - Translates a CSV table representing a sequence of GPIO output values to an Arduino Sketch
 * pyfirmata_servo.py - Live Control of a Servo via a GUI using pyFirmata
 * servo_sketch_generator.py - Translates a CSV table into an Arduino sketch that performs a series of servo sweeps
-* gensketch.py - Translates a CSV table into an Arduino sketch that performs the represented effects

 ## csv_to_sketch.py